atari-vcs/cargo/src/doc/src/reference/config.md

 ##### `registry.index`

-This value is deprecated and should not be used.
+This value is no longer accepted and should not be used.

 ##### `registry.default`
 * Type: string